sharetribe/ftw-daily/docs/README.md

 ## Why Cottage Days?

-_Short answer:_ Demonstrate the features of Flex with a marketplace for renting saunas.
+_Short answer:_ Demonstrate the features of Flex with a marketplace for renting Cottages.
 Because why not.

 _Long answer:_ Cottage Days works as a template for a marketplace user interface.
 It can be used as a